OAM for services to Parkinson’s nursing

 “This fight is entwined in a belief that progress is possible.
 Together we can say more, do more and be more.”

-Victor will be officially presented with his medal at a ceremony later this year.
+Victor was officially presented with his medal at Government House last 8 September 2022.